ekino/veggies/README.md

 Scenario Outline: Fetching <key> API endpoint from root endpoint Given I set User-Agent request header to veggies/1.0 When I GET https://api.github.com/
-  Then I should receive a 200 HTTP status code
+  Then response status code should be 200
   When I pick response json <key> as <key>
   And I GET {{<key>}}
-  Then I should receive a 200 HTTP status code
+  Then response status code should be 200

   Examples:
     | key              |